jmamadeu/dashgo/README.md

 ### How to run

-To run this web app you must need to install
+To run this web app you must need to install:

 >You've Probably already installed it